-With an expungement, arrests that do not result in a conviction and certain summary convictions can be removed from your criminal record.
-It is important to note that most misdemeanor or felony convictions cannot be expunged.
+With an expungement, certain summary convictions can be removed from your criminal record.
+It is important to note that many misdemeanor or felony convictions cannot be expunged.
 The only way to have non-expungeable misdemeanors or felonies removed is through a governor’s pardon.

 On November 14, 2016, Pennsylvania created a way for certain individuals to get their criminal records sealed from public view.
 As of December 2018, more offenses are now eligible to be sealed.
-If you have been convicted of a second-degree misdemeanor, third-degree misdemeanor, or ungraded misdemeanor and 10 years have passed since you finished your sentence, you may be able to get your record sealed.
+If you have been convicted of certain misdemeanors and 10 years have passed since you finished your sentence, you may be able to get your record sealed.
 Although a sealed record is not the same as getting an expungement, it helps people with prior convictions get a clean start for employment and housing purposes.

-If you would like to know if you are eligible to have an expungeable offense removed from your criminal record or to see if you are eligible to have your record sealed, contact the Criminal Defense Attorneys of Bickerton & Bickerton for an expungement consultation today.
+If you would like to know if you are eligible to have an expungeable offense removed from your criminal record or to see if you are eligible to have your record sealed, fill out the form below for an Expungement and Clean Slate evaluation.